-Mitochondria, mt: (Greek mitos: thread; chondros: granule) are small organelles of contained within eukaryotic cells with a double membrane separating the intermembrane space and the matrix with tubular or disk-shaped cristae.
+Mitochondria, mt: (Greek mitos: thread; chondros: granule) are small organelles of eukaryotic cells with a double membrane separating the intermembrane space and the matrix with tubular or disk-shaped cristae.
 Mitochondria are the structural and functional elemental units of cell respiration.
-Mitochondria are the oxygen consuming electrochemical generators, where in the process of oxidative phosphorylation (OXPHOS) the reduction of O2 is electrochemically coupled to conservation of energy in the form of ATP.
-Besides many other components present in mitochondria In addition to the OXPHOS system, these powerhouses of the cell contain the cytochrome system and ATP synthase or alternative oxidases, ion transporters including proton pumps, the enzymes of the tricarboxylic acid cycle with several dehydrogenases, apoptotic proteins and the fatty acid oxidation enzymes.
-Mitochondria maintain their nucleus independentown genetic material known as mitochondrial DNA (mtDNA) that is regulated by nuclear-encoded mitochondrially targeted There is a constant crosstalk between these partially independent proteins. organelles mitochondria and the other and the cellular components at the transcriptional or post-translational level as well as through cell signalling in response to varying energy demands.
+Mitochondria are the oxygen consuming electrochemical generators, where in the process of oxidative phosphorylation the reduction of O2 is electrochemically coupled to conservation of energy in the form of ATP.
+Besides many other components present in mitochondria, these powerhouses of the cell contain the cytochrome system and ATP synthase or alternative oxidases, ion transporters including proton pumps, the enzymes of the tricarboxylic acid cycle with several dehydrogenases, and fatty acid oxidation.
+Mitochondria maintain their nucleus-independent mtDNA.
+There is a constant crosstalk between these partially independent organelles and the cell.
 Most of their proteins are encoded by nuclear DNA, and different cellular signaling pathways, such as Ca2+ and protein kinases, modulate mitochondrial activity and structure.
 In addition, mitochondria interact with each other by fusion and fission all affecting their activity and cell respiration.
 Abbreviation: mt, as generally used in mtDNA.
 Mitochondrion is singular and mitochondria is plural.
 The bioblasts of Richard Altmann (1894) are not only the mitochondria as presently defined, but include symbiotic and free-living bacteria.
 'For the physiologist, mitochondria afforded the first opportunity for an experimental approach to structure-function relationships, in particular those involved in active transport, vectorial metabolism, and metabolic control mechanisms on a subcellular level' (Ernster and Schatz 1981).